AlexKons9/Assignment4_Team2556_WebAPI/README.md

-# Certification Provider Web App
+# Certification Provider System Web App

 ## Summary
-A role-based certification provider web application.
-This application supports Admin, Marker, Candidate and Quality Control roles.
+A web app certification provider system with multiple roles.

 ## Installation
 To run this project, complete the below steps:

-**Step 1:** In order to set the security password as a local environment variable, you have to run the command prompt as Administrator and run below command.
+**Step 1:** In order to set the security password as a local environment variable, run the below command in the command prompt as Administrator.
 ```
 setx SECRET "SuperServerPassword" /M
 ```